Quang00/qnscheduling/README.md

 This repository simulates on-demand entanglement packet scheduling using Packet Generation Attempts (PGAs) from the paper [[1]](#1).

 The simulator can:
-- Generates application demands (src/dst, periods, number of packets, number of required EPR pairs)
+- Generates a batch of application loads (src/dst, periods, number of packets, number of required EPR pairs)
 - Computes per-application PGA “service times” from a probabilistic model
-- Schedules PGAs with either a **static EDF table** or **dynamic online EDF-style** decisions
+- Schedules PGAs with either a **static EDF table** or **dynamic online EDF-like**
-- Runs a stochastic simulation of entanglement generation/swapping with link contention, deferrals, retries, and drops
+- Runs a stochastic simulation of entanglement generation/swapping with link contention, and deferrals/retries/drops
 - Exports results and summary metrics as CSVs

 This is the high-level workflow of the dynamic scheduler of entanglement packets: